Sandy4321/ICSME-2016/README.md

-# ICSME-ERA Dataset
+# ICSME-ERA
-This document presents the steps needed in order to reproduce the data used in our ICSME-ERA study.
+This repository presents the steps needed in order to reproduce the data used in our ICSME-ERA study.
 Read on for the guidelines.

 ## Downloading Data
 Here we describe how to download projects data from GitHub: